amelia1105/fun-weather-dashboard/README.md

 ## Usage

-The application can be used in the web browser and can be accessed through this link:
+The application can be used in the web browser.
+Use the link above to access the page.

 To start the server in the terminal for testing or other purposes, perform the following steps:

-1. After the installation steps have been completed, build the program.
+1. After the installation steps have been completed, build and start the server with the following command.
 Be sure that you are in the fun-weather-dashboard directory.

     ```sh
-    npm run build
-    ```

-2. Start the server:

-    ```sh
     npm run start
     ```

-3. You should see that the server is running on port 3001.
+2. You should see that the server is running on port 3001.
 You can now test the HTTP requests using Insomnia or any other application designed to test APIs.

-4. For example, in Insomnia, create a new GET request using the plus sign, and insert this link at the top: (http://localhost:3001).
+3. For example, in Insomnia, create a new GET request using the plus sign, and insert this link at the top: (http://localhost:3001).
 Hit 'Send'.
 This will process the application and allow you to interact with it.

     ![testing the program in Insomnia](./assets/insomnia.png)